 BUT… I’m not a wet behind the ears content writer any longer.

-I’ve got experience, dammit.
+I’ve got whole world of experience.
 Not to mention a thousand yard stare and a serious coffee addiction.

 I’m not gonna publish my fees on here, but I am gonna give you a real honest ball park figure of what you get for what you pay.